aardappel/lobster/lobster/docs/source/language_reference.md

 Optionally, you may also call functions without any parentheses at all, e.g.
 `print "hi!"`.
-This is only allowed for known functions (that are not ambiguous with variables) that have 1 expression argument (followed by any amount of function value arguments that don't take arguments themselves, see below).
+This is only allowed for known functions (that are not ambiguous with variables) that have 1 expression argument (followed by any number of function value arguments that don't take arguments themselves, see below).
 It is up to the programmer to use good judgement on when to use this, the recommended use case is for calls used as statements (no nesting) that don't cause